About the Major

 The undergraduate major in biological sciences is an excellent first step towards exciting careers in biology and the health sciences.
 Biological Sciences will provide you with the skills and knowledge to pursue graduate and professional studies in preparation for careers in basic and applied biological research, medicine, dentistry, veterinary medicine, nursing, pharmacy and other health-related fields.
 You will also be prepared for positions in the biotechnology and pharmaceutical industries, health care and conservation management, as well as careers like law, journalism, policy and business, which increasingly involve the biological sciences.
 In addition, the breadth and rigor of this program will prepare you well to teach science at the elementary or high school level.

-Current information regarding the requirements and program learning outcomes for the Biological Sciences major can be found at the Office of the Registrar Catalog website.
+Current information regarding the requirements for the Biological Sciences major can be found at the Office of the Registrar Catalog website.

 Biological Sciences courses can be found at the Office of the Registrar Catalog Course website.